By: Marilyn L. Davis

 For many people, until they take the time to remember and look at these negative messages, they do not realize that their “belief” in some aspects of themselves is actually based on something said to them when they were a child; an opinion that may or may not have anything to do with the person that they are today

 We tend to give more weight to certain people’s assessments of us.
 Parents, siblings, teachers, grandparents and other relatives were the primary authority figures in our childhood.
 Just given the size differences, they did seem larger than life, and that can cause us to give weight or credence to what they said.

 However, we are not children today, we are the same size as those authorities, and learning to check ourselves as adults from an adult perspective can go a long way towards changing those negative messages.
 Do I really care today what a child said to me on the playground 60 years ago?
 Heck, I can’t even remember their names!
 So, no, that message carries no credibility for me today.

-When You Get the Praise, Take It In, And Say, “Thank You”
+When You Get a Compliment, Say, “Thank You”

 Another thing that people, who still believe in the negative messages, tend to do is negate or cancel out positive comments or even their feelings of pride in an accomplishment.